National Medal of Honor Museum

 The idea came from the Rafael Viñoly Architects studio: to build a “suspended” museum that would symbolize the moral strength of the stories told within it.
 Five monumental columns support the large exhibition hall, each representing a branch of the US armed forces.
 But one was missing: the Space Force.

-, blending harmoniously with the architecture of the central courtyard (the "Rotunda of Honor") and perfectly crossing
+The team was tasked with creating lighting that would stand out in the night sky, blending harmoniously with the architecture of the central courtyard (the “Rotunda of Honor”) and perfectly crossing the circular oculus that symbolically connects the earth to the sky.

 “It's incredibly majestic.
 This beam of light will become a symbol for the entire country.”